erpnext/foundation/foundation/www/releases/version-11/features/other.md

 ### Subscriptions

 ERPNext Version 11 has a first class Subscription management.
-You can define differrent Subscription Plans and Subscriptions.
+You can define different Subscription Plans and Subscriptions.
 ERPNext will automatically create invoices based on the billing frequency and period.

 ### Shareholder Management